-Here are four ways companies can step up their game and hold on to the talented employees they worked hard to acquire:
+Here are four ways companies can avoid a high turnover rate and hold on to the talented employees they worked hard to acquire:

 1. Get rid of top-down management